dotnet/csharplang/proposals/ref-readonly-parameters.md

 | by-value    | by-value/`in`    | `ref readonly`      |
 | `in`        | `in`             | `ref`               |

-Similarly, we should handle method conversions.
+We should handle method conversions similarly.
 The following example currently results in two ambiguity errors for the two delegate assignments.
-We propose rules that will prefer a method parameter whose refness modifier matches the corresponding target delegate parameter refness modifier over one that has a mismatch.
+New betterness rules could prefer a method parameter whose refness modifier matches the corresponding target delegate parameter refness modifier over one that has a mismatch.
 Hence, the following example would print `12`.

 ```cs